kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     4. Package from classes of models, DTOs, etc.
     5. Package from calling classes
     6. Mode of plugin operation (creating Java client / Kotlin / Java server, etc.)
+    7. Register the generated classes as the source code of the project
+    8. Make code compilation dependent on HTTP client class generation (first generate, then compile)

 === ":simple-kotlin: `Kotlin`"